 Then the king summoned all the elders of Jerusalem and of the other places in Judah.
 They went together to the temple, along with the priests and the prophets, and many other people, from the most important people to the least important people.
 And while they listened, the king read to them all of the laws that Moses had written.
-He read from the scroll that had been found in the temple. the king stood next to the pillar where the kings stood when they made important announcements, and, while Yahweh was listening, he repeated his promise to sincerely obey with his inner being the covenant.
+He read from the scroll that Then had been found in the temple. the king stood next to the pillar where the kings stood when they made important announcements, and, while Yahweh was listening, he repeated his promise to sincerely obey with his inner being the covenant.
 And all the people also promised to obey the covenant.

 Then the king gave a command to Hilkiah, the high priest, to all the other priests who assisted him, and to the men who guarded the entrance to the temple.
 He told them to bring out from the temple all the items that people had been using to worship Baal, the goddess Asherah, and the stars.
 After they carried them out, they burned all those things outside the city in the Kidron Valley.
 Then they took all the ashes to Bethel.
-There were high places that were build on the hills. to the sun, to the moon, the planets, and the stars.
+There were many pagan priests whom the previous kept in the courtyard outside the temple, kings of Judah had appointed to burn in- near the entrance to the temple, and near cense on the altars scattered throughout the room where one of Josiah's officials high places that were build on the hills. to the sun, to the moon, the planets, and the stars.
 The king stopped them from do- He commanded that ing those things. the statue of the goddess Asherah be taken out of the temple.
 Then they took it outside Jerusalem, down to the Kidron Valley, and burned it.
 Then they pounded the ashes to powder and scattered that over the graves of ordinary people.
 He also took everything out of the rooms in the temple where the temple male prostitutes lived.
 That was where women wove robes that were used to worship the goddess Asherah.